cloudinary-training/cld-named-transformations/README.md

 You can find a [video tutorial:](https://cloudinary.com/documentation/upload_programmatically_tutorial) in Cloudinary Documentation that covers Node.js setup and upload to your Cloudinary cloud.

 ### create-named-transformation.js
-This script creates a named transformation
+This script creates a new named transformation called avatar-round

 ### apply-named-transformation.js
 This script logs a url for each of the 3 images where we are applying our named transformation